zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

     ![](./media/oda_channel_16.png)

 13. Finally, Let's use one of the message created during the training process. type the message `Dude, can you get me the biggest hot and spicy pizza you can make at noon` and press enter.
-You will immediately presented with the results of the order.

     ![](./media/oda_channel_17.png)